Ulises-ICM-UPC/UDrone/README.md

 * `xyz_timestack.txt`: For each point one line with
 >`x-coordinate`, `y-coordinate`, `z-coordinate`

 A minimum number of two points is required.
 These points are to be given in the same coordinate system as the GCPs.
-Set the folder path where the file `xyz_timestack.txt`.
+Set the folder path of the file `xyz_timestack.txt`.

 ```python